innova-foundation/track-burn-bot/README.md

 ## Usage

 Once your blockchain is synced, start the bot.
-It will automatically begin checking for burn transactions from block 0, once it reaches the most recent block it will start an automated check based on the interval you specified.
+It will automatically begin checking for burn transactions from the last processed block, if it's the first run, it will start from block 0.
+Once it reaches the most recent block it will start an automated check based on the interval you specified.
 When it detects a burn transaction, it will send a message to the designated Discord channel with the block number, block hash, transaction ID, number of burned coins in the transaction, and the total number of burned coins in the chain so far.

 If you encounter any issues, check the terminal for any error messages or debugging information.